pmsetmode(3) — Linux manual page

 If mode is PM_MODE_INTERP then as metric values are retrieved from

-returns an error, e.g. PM_ERR_EOL because the current time is
+metrics or returns an error, e.g. PM_ERR_EOL because the current

-When metric values are being requested via pmFetch(3) or
+When metric values are being requested via pmFetch(3) the current

-metric values are computed from the observed metric values in the
+ed from the observed metric values in the archive (usually at

 For metrics with semantics of PM_SEM_COUNTER, the computed value

-before the current time and the first observation after the
+fore the current time and the first observation after the current

 For metrics with semantics of PM_SEM_INSTANT or PM_SEM_DISCRETE,